 In lieu of building his wall, Trump has continued to deploy an unnecessary number of troops to the southern border, where they have, among other things, painted barriers already in place to make them more aesthetically pleasing.

-The Trump Administration has shown a preference for a chaotic and rotating cast of characters who have served as temporary acting leaders of various agencies.
-This has allowed it to bypass the Senate on confirmation-necessary positions, even for sensitive and critical jobs.
-Many of the Administration’s appointees have been distinguished less by their qualifications and more by their outspoken support of the Trump Administration and regular appearances on cable news programs.
-A number of Department of Homeland Security officials were purged earlier this year by Stephen Miller, arguably the most notable Administration official to hold onto his post throughout the Trump presidency so far.
+The Department of Homeland Security, under Trump, is being staffed by a chaotic, rotating cast of characters who have served as temporary acting leaders of various agencies.
+This has allowed the White House to bypass the Senate on confirmation-necessary positions, even for sensitive and critical jobs.
+Many of the Administration’s appointees have been distinguished less by their qualifications and more by their outspoken support of the Trump Administration via regular appearances on cable news programs.
+A number of Department of Homeland Security officials were purged earlier this year by Stephen Miller, arguably the most powerful Administration official to hold onto his post throughout the Trump presidency so far.
 Here is a list of the notable immigration-related personnel changes:

 The Trump Administration continues to have a white nationalist problem, not least of which is the continued presence of white nationalist Stephen Miller.
 This year, the Southern Poverty Law Center released 900 leaked emails from Stephen Miller demonstrating his white nationalist tendencies.
 The Trump Administration continues to expand its relationships with hate groups and white nationalists.
 Here are some of the new connections:

-The Trump Administration has employed a failed all-stick-no-carrot approach to the flow of asylum seekers at our southern border.
-In June, Trump cut hundreds of millions of dollars in U.S. aid to El Salvador, Guatemala and Honduras, in a wrong-headed attempt to stop migrants (experts agree that more aid to the Central American region is necessary to decrease outflows).
+The Trump Administration has employed an all-stick-no-carrot approach to the flow of asylum seekers at our southern border.
+In June, Trump cut hundreds of millions of dollars in U.S. aid to El Salvador, Guatemala and Honduras, in a wrong-headed attempt to stop migrants.
+(Experts agree that more aid to the Central American region is necessary to decrease outflows.)
 Trump’s final cuts were slightly less than originally announced, but five former US military chiefs and more than one hundred members of Congress condemned the moves.
 The money was traded for ‘safe third country’ agreements with Central American nations that will likely end asylum as we know it.

 In another ill advised effort, Trump has also lashed out at Mexico, threatening to implement tariffs if they didn’t block more migrants seeking asylum from reaching the U.S. border.
-The Mexican government sent thousands of members of their national guard to the border as a response to Trump’s threat, but little is expected to change from Trump’s deal with Mexico.
+The Mexican government sent thousands of members of their national guard to the border as a response to Trump’s threat.

 As conflict and instability swirls in Venezuela, the Administration has been happy to play politics and hint at intervention in the region, but it has refused to extend TPS protections to Venezuelans in the U.S., which would protect them from possible deportation.